Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Introduction

 In the sequel, we will use the notation $\ric_{-}(\,\cdot\,)$ which is defined as

-Recently, Ciraolo, Farina and Polvara (cf. \cite{CFP}) showed the following conclusions, which can be seen as a generalization of the classical Gidas-Spruck's result for semilinear equation $\Delta u + u^q=0$ defined on Riemannian manifolds with non-negative Ricci curvature to the case of the integral bounded Ricci curvature.
+Recently, Ciraolo, Farina, and Polvara (cf.~\cite{CFP}) proved the following results, which may be viewed as a generalization of the classical Gidas--Spruck's theorem for the semilinear equation $\Delta u + u^q = 0$ on Riemannian manifolds with nonnegative Ricci curvature to the setting where the Ricci curvature is only bounded in an integral sense.

-\begin{thm*}[Theorem 1.5 in \cite{CFP}] Let $(M,g)$ be a complete noncompact Riemannian manifold of dimension $n\geq3$ on which the \it{$\chi$-type Sobolev inequality} holds, and let $u$ be a nonnegative solution to
+\begin{thm}[Theorem 1.5 in \cite{CFP}] Let $(M,g)$ be a complete noncompact Riemannian manifold of dimension $n\geq3$ on which the \it{$\chi$-type Sobolev inequality} holds, and let $u$ be a nonnegative solution to

 with $1<q<(n+2)/(n-2)$.
 Assume that

 Assume also that, for some fixed point $o\in M$, the volume of the geodesic ball $B(o,R)$ satisfies